Company Secretary for Limited Companies in Ireland

 Provides advice and guidance

-You may not be aware of the various statutory requirements when running a business.
-Having a qualified company secretary as part of your team means you have a go-to expert.
+As a director, you are responsible for fulfilling the company's statutory requirements.
+However, having a qualified company secretary as part of your team means you have a go-to expert.

 03.